openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The integrity and authenticity of the issued assertions shall be ensured in order to prevent identity spoofing.

-The confidentiality of all end-user data exchanged between the protocol parties MUST be ensured using suitable methods at transport or application layer.
+The confidentiality of all end-user data exchanged between the protocol parties shall be ensured using suitable methods at transport or application layer.

 # Implementation and interoperability {#Interoperability}